-Good wool or cotton 1950s pants were always lined.
+Cigarette pants made of wool or cotton were always lined.
 Having baggy knees was taboo, so lining helped keep the leg straight and wrinkle free.
 It wasn’t uncommon for wool to stretch out of shape or linings to bust open with frequent knee bending.
 An outwardly perfect, good pair of pants could be ruined by a shredded mess on the inside.

-Cigarette pants usually came in black.
-Brighter colors were reserved for capri pants and sport shorts.
-In the later 1950s, more patterns like polka dots, checks, stripes, and leopard prints appeared on casual cigarette pants.
-Cigarette pants were sometimes worn with a thin leather belt placed in the center of the waistband.
-Belts and belt loops were considered too masculine.
-A smooth, high waistband was more flattering on the cigarette pant.
+The best color of Cigarette pants was black.
+Brighter colors were reserved for ankle length capri pants and sport shorts.
+In the later 1950s, more patterns like polka dots, checks, stripes, plaid, and leopard prints appeared on casual cigarette pants.
+Belts and belt loops were considered too masculine, yet some brands added a thin leather belt placed in the center of the waistband.

 1950s Capri Pants

-Pants in the 1950s were called ‘capris.’
-Not pants, not trousers, just capris.
+Pants in the 1950s were called ‘capris’ regardless of length.
 This is confusing today, since we tend to call cropped pants capris and full length pants ‘pants’ or ‘trousers.’
-In the 1950s, capris were usually black.
-Capri pants fit like cigarette pants, except they ended at mid calf with a slit on each side.
-Every woman a had a few pairs in her wardrobe.
+Capri pants fit like cigarette pants, except they ended a few inches above the ankle.
+Once they rose up to mid-calf they became pedal pushers.

 1950s Jeans for Women and Teens

 Adding decorative trim to pocket openings that matched the lining exposed on cuffs was an extra bit of fashion, too.
-They were only worn for the most casual of at home occasions or on a rustic vacation, like camping.
+They were only worn for workwear, the most casual of at home occasions, or on a rustic vacation, like camping.

 1950s Western Pants